2013–14 Western Illinois Leathernecks men's basketball team

 The 2013–14 Western Illinois Leathernecks men's basketball team represented Western Illinois University during the 2013–14 NCAA Division I men's basketball season.
 The Leathernecks, led by sixth year head coach Jim Molinari, played their home games at Western Hall and were members of The Summit League.
 They finished the season 10–20, 4–10 in The Summit League play to finish in seventh place.
-They lost in the quarterfinals of The Summit League tournament to South Dakota State.
+They lost to South Dakota State in the quarterfinals of The Summit League tournament.

 At the end of the season, head coach Jim Molinari resigned to take an assistants job at Nebraska.
 His record was 79–104 in six seasons.